Youg-Otricked/QuantumC/README.md

 ## Quick Start

-Just install the binaries from the github, use the [Package & Version Manager](https://github.com/Youg-Otricked/quantum-c-version-manager) OR
+Just install the binaries from the github, use the [Package & Version Manager](https://github.com/Youg-Otricked/quantum-c-version-manager), or:

 ### Installation